Matilija Hot Springs: History

 In 1889, the Matilija post office was built, it remained in use until 1916.
 In 1901, the 80-acre resort and 320 additional acres were purchased by S.P.
 Creasinger, a real estate developer.
 By 1904, the property was in bankruptcy, and was purchased by Sim Myers.
-Myer's lost many of the resort buildings due to another flood.
+Myers lost many of the resort buildings due to another flood.
+As of 1908 there were accommodations for 200 people.
 In 1920, Joe Linnel purchased the property, then in 1938 it was sold again to G.E.
 Mann.
 In 1924, "The Plunge" building and the swimming pool it housed were burned in a wildfire.
 The pool water was piped directly from the hot sulfur springs.
 The Plunge also contained three bowling alleys and 76 dressing rooms.

 From 1941 to 1949, the resort was leased to Ray Robertson and his wife, who successfully managed the operation.
 During the time the Robertson's ran the resort, the property was sold to the Ventura County Flood Control District in 1946.
 Bill Olivas then leased the spa resort, however another flood in 1969 damaged the buildings and swimming pool.
 In 1988 the property was sold by the county to a man from Santa Barbara, who closed the springs to public access.

 In 2017, the Thomas wildfire devastated nearly 300,000 acres in the area, including burning the hot springs structures.

 Water profile

 The mineral spring water is high in sulfur, and the associated "rotten egg" smell is due to the presence of hydrogen sulfide gas.
+According to a report published 1915 by the U.S. Geological Survey, there were four springs on the site, called Hot Sulphur Spring, Fountain of Life, Mother Eve, and Lithia.
+The water of Hot Sulphur Spring had a reported maximum temperature of 116 F. Fountain of Life and Mother Eve were warm springs that yielded a flow of about 1 U.S.gal per minute.
+The water of Lithia was notably alkaline.